Coca-Cola Arena

 Coca-Cola Arena is a multi-purpose arena located in the City Walk area in Dubai, United Arab Emirates.
 The venue was opened on June 6, 2019.
 It has a capacity of 17,000.
-It has capacity of 5,000 people on the 86mx45m arena bowl floor area, 5,000 on level one, 5,000 on level four and 1,500-2,000 in the VIP suite halls.

 Owned by Dubai Holdings Entertainment and managed by Legends Global, the arena hosts events that include concerts, sport, family entertainment and ceremonies.

 Construction

 The roof structure can support 190 metric tonnes.
-It includes 17 elevators, 26 escalators, four sports changing rooms, eight artist dressing rooms, more than 35 F&B outlets and 28 wheelchair spaces and companion seats.
+It includes 17 elevators, 26 escalators, four sports changing rooms, eight artist dressing rooms and 35 concession stands.
+The arena has 28 or more wheelchair accessible seats depending on the event.

 Façade lighting

 The front of the Coca-Cola Arena has a façade lighting system made up of 4,600 LEDs.
-The arena is traditionally lit up in red to represent the name of the arena.

-Bowl seating modes

 A Philippine Basketball Association game held at the arena in 2019.

-Coca-Cola Arena can accommodate up to 17,000 people and be arranged in an array of different seating and viewing modes including end-stage, in-the-round and intimate mode.
-This means it can host everything from large-scale music concerts to shows and gala dinner evenings.
-The main bowl features four levels.
-Levels one and four are made up of fixed seating while levels two and three consist of hospitality suites.
-An extra tier of seating can be added due to automatic retractable seating on the bowl floor.
-A viewing terrace is also positioned at the stage end of the arena on level three and can be used for premium packages and after-show parties.

 Location

 Coca-Cola Arena is located in City Walk, an urban leisure destination in central Dubai.
 Close to Financial Centre Road and Sheikh Zayed Road.